Manufactured Gas Plants

 In 2011, PG&E conducted on-site investigations to determine if any gas plant residues remain in the soil in the area where the plant once operated.
-Based on sampling results, PG&E has designed and submitted a draft Removal Action Plan (draft RAP) to address residues in the Site soil in a manner that will limit impacts to area businesses.
-As part of the draft RAP design, PG&E is conducting a pilot-study to determine if a green technology that heats up contaminants in the soil and treats them on-site is a viable method to clean up Site soils.
-The draft RAP will be available for public review and comment in early 2014.
+Based on sampling results, PG&E has designed and submitted a draft Removal Action Plan (draft RAP) to DTSC to address residues in soil at the Site in a manner that will limit impacts to area businesses.
+As part of the draft RAP design, PG&E conducted a pilot study to determine if a green technology that heats up contaminants in the soil and treats them on-site is a viable cleanup method.
+It is anticipated that the draft RAP will be available for public review and comment in summer 2014.
 All work has been and will be conducted in close coordination with the City of Fresno and the surrounding community.

 PG&E will continue to keep the community informed about the project through fact sheets, work notices and other outreach, as appropriate.

 - PG&E Fact Sheet – September 2013 (PDF, 209 KB)